 EVALSHA

-This metric measures the performance of running the SET command in the EVALSHA context.
-In this case, the SET command is used to store keys ranging from 0 to 10,000,000, with each value being 64 bytes in size.
+This metric represents the performance of running the SET command using EVALSHA.
+The key range for the SET command is from 0 to 10,000,000, and the value size is 64 bytes.

 Load the Lua script: